learnrelay/learnrelay/content/overview/intro.md

 - Access Relay resources and join community to further learn

 ## Pokedex application
+![](../images/pokedex.png)

 Let's talk about our first Relay application.
 You might have seen a lot of Todo List applications before so let's try something new!
 In this tutorial we will build a Pokedex application where you can browse and modify your existing Pokemons or add new ones.
-It looks like this:

-![](../images/pokedex.png)
+See for yourself in [this online demo](http://demo.learnrelay.org).